mlresearch/v119/_posts/2020-11-21-debenedetto20a.md

 abstract: Unordered, variable-sized inputs arise in many settings across multiple fields.
 The ability for set- and multiset-oriented neural networks to handle this type of input has been the focus of much work in recent years.
-We propose to represent multisets using complex-weighted \emph{multiset automata} and show how the multiset representations of certain existing neural architectures can be viewed as special cases of ours.
+We propose to represent multisets using complex-weighted multiset automata and show how the multiset representations of certain existing neural architectures can be viewed as special cases of ours.
 Namely, (1) we provide a new theoretical and intuitive justification for the Transformer model’s representation of positions using sinusoidal functions,